Fieldnotes

 Fieldnotes refer to qualitative notes recorded by scientists or researchers in the course of field research, during or after their observation of a specific organism or phenomenon they are studying.
 The notes are intended to be read as evidence that gives meaning and aids in the understanding of the phenomenon.
 Fieldnotes allow researchers to access the subject and record what they observe in an unobtrusive manner.

 One major disadvantage of taking fieldnotes is that they are recorded by an observer and are thus subject to (a) memory and (b) possibly, the conscious or unconscious bias of the observer.
 It is best to record fieldnotes while making observations in the field or immediately after leaving the site to avoid forgetting important details.
 Some suggest immediately transcribing one's notes from a smaller pocket-sized notebook to something more legible in the evening or as soon as possible.
-Errors which occur from transcription often outweigh the errors which stem from illegible writing in the actual "field" notebook.
+Errors that occur from transcription often outweigh the errors which stem from illegible writing in the actual "field" notebook.

-Fieldnotes are particularly valued in descriptive sciences such as ethnography, biology, ecology, geology, and archaeology, each of which have long traditions in this area.
+Fieldnotes are particularly valued in descriptive sciences such as ethnography, biology, ecology, geology, and archaeology, each of which has long traditions in this area.

 Structure

 The structure of fieldnotes can vary depending on the field.
 Generally, there are two components of fieldnotes: descriptive information and reflective information.

 Descriptive information is factual data that is being recorded.
 Factual data includes time and date, the state of the physical setting, social environment, descriptions of the subjects being studied and their roles in the setting, and the impact that the observer may have had on the environment.

 Reflective information is the observer's reflections about the observation being conducted.
 These reflections are ideas, questions, concerns, and other related thoughts.

 Fieldnotes can also include sketches, diagrams, and other drawings.
-Visually capturing a phenomenon requires the observer to pay more attention to every detail so as to not overlook anything.
+Visually capturing a phenomenon requires the observer to pay attention to every detail so as not to overlook anything.
 An author does not necessarily need to possess great artistic abilities to craft an exceptional note.
 In many cases, a rudimentary drawing or sketch can greatly assist in later data collection and synthesis.
 Increasingly, photographs may be included as part of a fieldnote when collected in a digital format.

-Others may further sub-divide the structure of fieldnotes.
+Other observers may further subdivide the structure of fieldnotes.
 Nigel Rapport said that fieldnotes in anthropology transition rapidly among three types.